suryanshkushwaha/stoppy-chromium/README.md

 - Check extension storage permissions.
 - Toggle off/on once.

-## 🤝 Contributing
+## 🤝 Contributing & Feature Requests
-Spotted a bug or have an idea?
-Open an issue or PR—friendly reviews await.
+Looking to contribute?
+Check out the [Issues](https://github.com/suryanshkushwaha/stoppy-chromium/issues) tab for features in progress and bugs we're squashing.
+Have an idea?
+Open an issue—we'd love to hear it!

 ## 📄 License
 MIT